With this ring, I thee wed!

 The priest blessed the ring; only the bride got a gold ring.
 Then the groom slipped the ring loosely onto her thumb, saying, “In the name of the Father,” and then he moved it to her index finger, “and the Son,” then the ring moved to her second finger, “and the Holy Ghost,” and finally he moved it to her third finger to say, “with this ring I thee wed.”
 If you ever wondered why that’s the ring finger…well now you know.

-The couple’s first act as man and wife was not to have sex; this was the Middle Ages and they had priorities.
-First, they gave alms to the poor.
-Well, it makes sense.
+The couple’s first act as man and wife was to give alms to the poor.
 The poor hung around church doors and in markets.
 They looked for happy events when people were feeling blessed and would have more pity on a cripple.
-So gradually, a man getting married learned to make sure not only that he was clean and dressed neatly, and hadn’t lost the gold ring, but also that he had his pockets full of small change.
+A man getting married must make sure not only that he was clean and dressed neatly, and hadn’t lost the gold ring, but also that he had his pockets full of small change.
 Walking down from the church steps, heading toward the feast, he stopped to give to lepers, almsmen, cripples and other beggars.
 It was a time for generosity to all and gratitude to Heaven.

 This entry was posted in Medieval cycle of life, Women and tagged , .
 Bookmark the permalink.